Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 - color of the skin;

-- determine the gestational age (full-term, premature).
+— determine gestational age (term, premature).

 2. Absence or decrease in the child’s response to stimulation.